geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-tiles.md

 * [QGIS](https://www.qgistutorials.com/en/docs/creating_basemaps_with_qtiles.html)
 * [tippecanoe](https://github.com/mapbox/tippecanoe)

-For this exercise, you will publish a vector dataset of the [drinking water sources in Estonia](https://avaandmed.eesti.ee/datasets/joogiveeallikad), from the location below:
+For this exercise, you will publish a vector dataset of the [bathing water sources in Estonia](https://avaandmed.eesti.ee/datasets/joogiveeallikad), from the location below:

 * data: `workshop/exercises/data/bathingwater-estonia.geojson`